pytest-dev/pytest-django/README.rst

 `Documentation is available on Read the Docs. <http://pytest-django.readthedocs.org/en/latest/index.html>`_

-Why would I use this instead of Django's manage.pytest command?
+Why would I use this instead of Django's manage.py test command?
 ================================================================

 Running the test suite with pytest offers some features that are not present in Djangos standard test mechanism: